 Spasms are a different story as that is our legs or arms jumping and moving uncontrollably.
 That is the paradox of paralysis – our body will not move when we want it too, unless you have spasms and then it will move when you do not want it too!
 Some people have spasms so severely that it throws their bodies out of the wheelchairs.
 Your legs will jump, or stiffen and shake depending on different things.
 There are medications to help calm these muscles down, but some of us feel that the spasms are worth the aggravation they cause us.
 They stretch your legs and work muscles that would otherwise atrophy away to nothing.

 My spasms are positional, meaning that I don’t spasm much unless I get in certain positions, or go over bumpy surfaces.
 I know those positions and try to avoid them in public.
 However, there I days I am just “jumpy”.
 I don’t know why unless it is weather, tiredness or stress related.
 On those days, the phone can ring and my legs will jump around.
 Here is a video of my spasms, and my range of motion exercises that I do every day.

-My official classification is T10 (thoracic, 10th vertebrae) incomplete.
-I have no sensation from my lower ribs down, but I am able to move my hips some.
-I can also wiggle a couple toes on a good day, and a few times, my thigh muscles have activated and locked my knees in place.
+My official classification is C5-C7 (cervical, 5th – 7th vertebrae) incomplete.
+I have no sensation from my upper ribs down.
+I can also wiggle a couple toes on a good day.

 What you need to know from all of this?